pmbarrett314/curses-menu/docs/source/index.rst

-.. curses-menu documentation master file, created by sphinx-quickstart on Fri Dec 18 18:18:50 2015.
+.. curses-menu documentation master file, created by sphinx-quickstart on Wed May 26 23:38:23 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root ``toctree'` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.

 Welcome to curses-menu's documentation!
 =======================================

-Contents:

 .. toctree::
    :maxdepth: 4
+   :caption: Contents:

    installation
    usage